Springtime: The perfect time for a rebirth of writing goals

 Most folks think of January as a time of reflection and goal-setting.
 And while the New Year is certainly the most popular time for planning those resolutions, spring offers additional, thoughtful opportunities.

-We view the Easter season as a time of rebirth and new growth.
+We view the Spring season as a time of rebirth and new growth.
 Why not use this time as an emergence into a new season of writing, as well?

 A Writing Portfolio Conference

 As a former classroom teacher, I kept writing portfolios for each of my students.
 With the turn of each season, I met individually with each student for a portfolio conference.
 As in the traditional classroom, portfolio conferences are also valuable in homeschool settings.